PremkumarG3/EXNO-4-DS/README.md

 ![alt text](<Screenshot 2025-04-23 161600.png>)
 ![alt text](<Screenshot 2025-04-23 161612.png>)

-# RESULT:
+# REsult:
-    Thus,The given data is read and performed Feature Scaling and Feature Selection process and saved the data to a file.
+    Thus, the given data is read and performed Feature Scaling and Feature Selection process and saved the data to a file